vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-tracker.md

 * Number memory: 13.6 points moving average, placing me at the 96.2th percentle.
 My score ranges between 13 and 15.

+* Visual memory: 9 points moving average over very few attempts, placing me at the 5.0th percentile.
+I am planning to do a lot of practice of this and move up to a consistently higher score.